OmotayoMaryam/CREDIT-RISK-AND-FINANCIAL-ANALYTICS-IN-BANKING-SECTOR/README.md

 # Project Overview
 Financial institutions rely on data-driven insights to make informed lending decisions, manage credit risk and maintain a healthy loan portfolio.
 This project analyzes a banking credit risk data set using SQL Server Management Studio (SSMS) to examine customer profiles, loan information, repayment records and expense data.
 By applying SQL techniques such as joins, aggregate functions, CTES, and CASE statements.
-The analysis identifies key credit risk indicators abd supports better lending and risk managements decisions.
+The analysis identifies key credit risk indicators and supports better lending and risk managements decisions.

 # CASE STUDY